mosquito-cr/mosquito/README.md

 ## Installation

-Add this to your application's `shard.yml`:
+Update your `shard.yml` to include mosquito:

 ```diff
 dependencies: